AWS Case Study: MediaPlatform

 “Amazon Web Services (AWS) has allowed us to build a more robust product offering with less hassle and at a lower cost than traditionally available,” says Greg Pulier, CTO of MediaPlatform.

-The most immediate result of moving the MediaPlatform servers to AWS was a “tremendous number” of man-hours saved, according to Greg Pulier.
-This was a benefit not only in configuring, upgrading, and decommissioning hardware but also in commute time to and from the data center.
+The most immediate result of moving the MediaPlatform servers to AWS was the “tremendous number” of staff hours saved, according to Greg Pulier.
+This was a benefit not only in configuring, upgrading, and decommissioning hardware, but also in commute time to and from the data center.

 The MediaPlatform team appreciates AWS’s customizable instances as well as the quick development and release of new features and services.
-“As we grow into AWS,” Greg Pulier says with confidence, “the overall cost savings will become more apparent.”
+“As we grow into AWS,” Greg Pulier says, “the overall cost savings will become more apparent.”

-In the near future, MediaPlatform plans to increase its use of AWS and expand into other availability zones, looking forward to new available services.
-“We’re a small company, so leveraging Amazon’s infrastructure is a bonus for us and our customers,” says Greg Pulier.
+In the near future, MediaPlatform plans to increase its use of AWS and expand into other Availability Zones, looking forward to new available services.
+“We’re a small company, so leveraging the AWS Cloud infrastructure is a bonus for us and our customers,” says Greg Pulier.
 “We’re able to offer increased stability and performance at a lower cost.
-Looking forward, the option to work with the different availability zones will be a huge plus.”
+Looking forward, the option to work with the different Availability Zones will be a huge plus.”

-Although the team’s first step was to mirror the server configuration they already had in the data center, “you have to think a little differently with virtualized hardware…differently in a good way,“ says Greg Pulier.
-“Looking back, I would highly suggest utilizing all of the benefits of cloud computing from the very beginning.”
+Although the team’s first step was to mirror the server configuration they already had in the data center, “you have to think a little differently with virtualized hardware…differently in a good way,“ Pulier says.
+“Looking back, I would suggest utilizing all of the benefits of cloud computing from the very beginning.”